Techwizz-somboo/Rustycraft/README.md

 ### FAQ

-* Is Feather production ready?
+* Is Rustycraft production ready?

 Not yet.
 There are numerous bugs and missing features which have yet to be resolved, and the codebase has not been tested enough to consider the server production ready.